List of antibiotic-resistant bacteria: Mycoplasma genitalium

 Mycoplasma genitalium is a small pathogenic bacterium that lives on the ciliated epithelial cells of the urinary and genital tracts in humans.
 It is still controversial whether or not this bacterium is to be recognized as a sexually transmitted pathogen.
 Infection with Mycoplasma genitalium sometimes produces clinical symptoms, or a combination of symptoms, but sometimes can be asymptomatic.
 It causes inflammation in the urethra (urethritis) both in men and women, which is associated with mucopurulent discharge in the urinary tract, and burning while urinating.

 Treatment of Mycoplasma genitalium infections is becoming increasingly difficult due to rapidly developing multi-drug resistance, and diagnosis and treatment is further hampered by the fact that M. genitalium infections are not routinely detected.
-Azithromycin is the most common first-line treatment, but the commonly-used 1 gram single-dose azithromycin treatment can lead to the bacteria commonly developing resistance to azithromycin.
+Azithromycin is the most common first-line treatment, but the commonly used 1 gram single-dose azithromycin treatment can lead to the bacteria commonly developing resistance to azithromycin.
 An alternative five-day treatment with azithromycin showed no development of antimicrobial resistance.
 Efficacy of azithromycin against M. genitalium has decreased substantially, which is thought to occur through SNPs in the 23S rRNA gene.
 The same SNPs are thought to be responsible for resistance against josamycin, which is prescribed in some countries.
 Moxifloxacin can be used as a second-line treatment in case azithromycin is not able to eradicate the infection.
 However, resistance against moxifloxacin has been observed since 2007, thought to be due to parC SNPs.
 Tetracyclines, including doxycycline, have a low clinical eradication rate for M. genitalium infections.
 A few cases have been described where doxycycline, azithromycin and moxifloxacin had all failed, but pristinamycin was still able to eradicate the infection.

 Staphylococcus aureus

 Staphylococcus aureus is one of the major resistant pathogens.
 It caused more than 100,000 deaths attributed to AMR in 2019 and MRSA was present in 748,000 global deaths that year.
-Found on the mucus membranes and the human skin of around a third of the population, it is extremely adaptable to antibiotic pressure.
+Found on the mucous membranes and the human skin of around a third of the population, it is extremely adaptable to antibiotic pressure.
 It was one of the earlier bacteria in which penicillin resistance was found, in 1947, just four years after mass-production began.
 Methicillin was then the antibiotic of choice, but has since been replaced by oxacillin because of significant kidney toxicity.
 Methicillin-resistant Staphylococcus aureus (MRSA) was first detected in Britain in 1961, and it is now "quite common" in hospitals.
 MRSA was responsible for 37% of fatal cases of sepsis in the UK in 1999, up from 4% in 1991.
 Half of all S. aureus infections in the US are resistant to penicillin, methicillin, tetracycline, and erythromycin.

+Vancomycin non-susceptible isolates of Staph aureus have been isolated in Asia and the United States.
+A study performed in 1992 demonstrated that Vancomycin resistance could be transferred from Enterococcus faecalis/faecium to Staph aureus through the transfer of the VanA and VanB genes.